Seamless, Correct, and Generic Programming over Serialised Data: Our Universe of Descriptions

 \ExecuteMetaData[Serialised/Desc.idr.tex]{constructor}

+\begin{remark}[Implicit Record Fields] Record fields whose type declaration is surrounded by curly braces are implicit: they do not need to be explicitly mentioned when constructing the record, or when pattern-matching on it. \end{remark}

+Here the two invariants \IdrisFunction{static} and \IdrisFunction{offsets} are stored as implicit fields because as `output' indices of the \IdrisType{Desc} family their value is easily reconstructed using unification~\citep{DBLP:conf/tlca/AbelP11}.
 Note that we used \IdrisData{(::)} as the name of the constructor for records of type \IdrisType{Constructor}.
 This allows us to define constructors by forming an expression reminiscent of Haskell's type declarations: \IdrisBound{name} \IdrisData{::} \IdrisBound{type}.
 Returning to our running example, this gives us the following encodings for leaves that do not store anything and nodes that contain a left branch, a byte, and a right branch.